 Online admission to our program is administered through UNC’s Graduate School.
 All supplemental items should be uploaded via the online application and not sent to our program.
 See Graduate Degree Program page (select Global Studies in the drop-down menu) for supplemental material requirements.

 Applications are only considered after all materials have been received and the application fee ($85.00) has been paid.

-The admissions deadline for applicants who wish to be considered for fellowship and assistantship opportunities is December 13, 2016.
-The deadline for Fall 2017 admissions is February 14, 2017.
+The admissions deadline for Fall 2018 applicants who wish to be considered for fellowship and assistantship opportunities is December 12, 2017.
+The deadline for remaining Fall 2018 admissions is February 13, 2018.